canonical/operator/docs/howto/run-workloads-with-a-charm-kubernetes.md

 ## Perform health checks on the workload container

-From Juju version 2.9.26, Pebble supports adding custom health checks: first, to allow Pebble itself to restart services when certain checks fail, and second, to allow Kubernetes to restart containers when specified checks fail.
+Pebble supports adding custom health checks: first, to allow Pebble itself to restart services when certain checks fail, and second, to allow Kubernetes to restart containers when specified checks fail.

 Each check can be one of three types.
 The types and their success criteria are:

 * `http`: an HTTP `GET` request to the URL specified must return an HTTP 2xx status code.
 * `tcp`: opening the given TCP port must be successful.
 * `exec`: executing the specified command must yield a zero exit code.

 ### Check configuration